RiyaaChauhan/Striver-A2Z/Day_36/readme.md

+# 1. Remove Nth node from back of LL

 # 2. **deleting all occurrences of a key in a Doubly Linked List (DLL)**
 ### **Goal**:
 You want to **delete all nodes** in the list that have a specific value (`key`).